bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_payment_processing.md

 Using a separate address for each incoming payment makes it trivial to determine which customers have paid their payment requests.
-Your applications need only track the association between a particular payment request and the address used in it, and then scan the block chain for transactions matching that address.
+Your applications need only track the association between a particular payment request and the address used in it, and then scan the blockchain for transactions matching that address.

 The next subsections will describe in detail the following four